MicrosoftDocs/power-automate-docs/flow-docs/workflow-processes.md

 ---
 # Classic Common Data Service workflows

 Workflows automate business processes without a user interface.
 People usually use workflow processes to initiate automation that doesn’t require any user interaction.

+> [!IMPORTANT]
+> It is recommended to use flows instead of classic workflows to automate your business processes.
+More information: [Replace classic Common Data Service workflows with flows](replace-workflows-with-flows)

  Each workflow process is associated with a single entity.
 When configuring workflows you have four major areas to consider: